 Temporary Protected Status Extended for Honduras

-Current TPS Honduras beneficiaries seeking to extend their TPS must re-register during the 60-day re-registration period that runs from Oct.
-16, 2014 through Dec.
-15, 2014.
+Current TPS Honduras beneficiaries who want to extend their TPS must re-register during the 60-day re-registration period that runs from May 16, 2016 through July 15, 2016.
 U.S. Citizenship and Immigration Services (USCIS) encourages beneficiaries to re-register as soon as possible once the 60-day re-registration period begins.
-USCIS will not accept applications before Oct.
-16, 2014.

-Applicants may request that USCIS waive the Form I-765 application fee or biometrics fee based on an inability to pay by filing Form I-912, Request for Fee Waiver, or by submitting a written request.
+USCIS will reject the TPS application of anyone who fails to submit the required filing fee or a properly documented fee-waiver request.
+Applicants may request that USCIS waive any fees based on an inability to pay by filing Form I-912, Request for Fee Waiver, or by submitting a written request.
 Fee-waiver requests must be accompanied by supporting documentation.
-USCIS will reject the TPS application of any applicant who fails to submit the required filing fees or a properly documented fee-waiver request.

 All USCIS forms are available for free.
 Download forms or order them by mail through the USCIS website at uscis.gov/forms.

 Applicants can check their case status at My Case Status Online or call the USCIS Contact Center at 1-800-375-5283 (For people who are deaf, hard of hearing, or have a speech disability: TTY 800-767-1833).